supertuxkart/stk-website/wiki_untranslated/Making_Tracks:_Gameplay_Fundamentals.md

 When you have to mark the driveable area later on with drivequads, take care of marking the entirety of the driveable area, instead of leaving out some on the side.
 This can cause issues with 1.x's AI karts, but it's best practice going forward.

 Finally, the initial orientation you choose for your road will determine the minimap orientation, so it's worth to stop and think what will give the best result before committing one way or another.

+## Marking the lapline

+If a lapline isn't visually indicated, players may be unsure where precisely it is located.
+Although this might seem a minor point, this can be genuinely annoying for players and it's easy to take care of.

+There are two usual methods to mark the lapline:
+* An archway around the lapline.
+There are many possible visual styles, choose something that looks like it belongs with the rest of your track.
+* Markings on the road (often black-and-white checkered markings like on real race tracks).

+The archway is often more visible at a distance, but road markings are more precise, especially if the archway is large.
+You can use either of them, and both methods can also be combined.

+{% capture bf_start_line -%}

+Black Forest's start line uses both an archway and checkered road markings.

+{%- endcapture -%}

+{% single_gallery heights=360px
+/assets/wiki/Black_Forest_start_line.jpg,{{ bf_start_line | strip }},,The SuperTuxKart kart Sara on a slope is looking towards the start line from Black Forest, with houses visible in the distance
+%}